 - Determine if the cancer is responding to treatment

-A PET SCAN (positron emission tomography) is a diagnostic examination used to detect cancer, determine the stage of cancer, and evaluate the effectiveness of treatments such as chemotherapy or radiation therapy.
+A PET scan (positron emission tomography) is used to detect cancer, determine the stage of cancer, and evaluate the effectiveness of treatments such as chemotherapy or radiation therapy.
 In a PET scan, radioactive sugar molecules are injected into the body.
-Cancer cells absorb sugar more quickly than normal cells, so they light up on the PET scan.
-A PET scan is often used to complement information gathered from a computed tomography (CT) scan, magnetic resonance imaging (MRI), or physical examination.
-An integrated PET-CT scan collects images from both PET and CT scans at the same time and superimposes the images.
+Cancer cells absorb sugar more quickly than normal cells, so they show up on a PET scan.

-A DEXA SCAN measures bone density by passing X-rays, with two different energy levels, through the bone.
+A DEXA scan measures bone density by passing X-rays through the bone.
 It is used to diagnose osteoporosis, which is sometimes a side effect of cancer treatments.
-No matter your age, if you’ve been diagnosed with breast cancer, your doctor will probably recommend a baseline DEXA scan before you start treatment and regular DEXA scans as you move through treatment.
-This will allow you to make sure your bones are staying strong and take protective measures if you do start to lose some bone.
+If you’ve been diagnosed with cancer, your doctor may recommend a baseline DEXA scan before you start treatment and regular DEXA scans as you move through treatment.
+This will allow your OHC doctor to make sure your bones are staying strong and take protective measures if you do start to lose some bone.

-An ULTRASOUND helps doctors look for tumors in certain areas of the body that don’t show up well on x-rays.
-Doctors often use them to guide a needle during a biopsy.
-Ultrasounds are usually quick and most don’t require special preparation.
-They’re often done as an outpatient.
+An ultrasound allows your OHC doctor to look for tumors in certain areas of the body that don’t show up well on x-rays.
+Ultrasounds are usually quick, most don’t require special preparation and are often done as an outpatient procedure.

-MRI helps doctors find cancer in the body and look for signs that it has spread.
-MRI also can help doctors plan cancer treatment, like surgery or radiation.
+Magnetic resonance imaging (MRI) locates cancer in the body and looks for signs that it has spread.
 MRI is painless and you don’t have to do anything special to get ready for this test.
 But, it’s very important to tell your doctor and the technologist (the person who does the test) if you have any metal in your body.

-Many imaging tests are painless and easy.
-Some require that you remain still for a long time inside a machine.
-Some tests involve radiation, but these are generally considered safe because the dosage is very low.
-If you would like to know more about imaging services, call us at 1-800-710-4674 and we’d be happy to schedule an appointment for you to speak with one of our doctors.
+If you would like to know more about imaging services, please call us at 1-800-710-4674 and we’d be happy to schedule an appointment for you to speak with one of our care team members.